rbjones92/spark_mini_project/README.md

 This project is an Apache Spark Mini Project through Springboard to refactor a post-sales report utilizing Spark.

 ## Description
-This project was essentially an ETL of .csv data into a new set of data with summary counts that we were looking for.
+This project is essentially an ETL of .csv data into a new set of data with summary counts that we were looking for.
 We needed to replace missing values of data, and programmatically count incidients of a certain type "A", for accident.

 ## Technologies